MinimallyCorrect/TickThreading/README.md

 Compiling
 ---------
-TickThreading is built using Ant. astyle is also required for linux users.
+TickThreading is built using Gradle.

 * Install JDK 7.
 Set your JDK_HOME environment variable to your JDK 7 install path
 * Checkout this repo and run: `gradlew.bat setupDecompWorkspace setupDevWorkspace build`